Small Arms Firing Schools at the National Matches

 More details to come

-The US Army Marksmanship Unit will conduct the Smallbore Small Arms Firing School at Petrarca Range.
-Members of the renowned AMU will provide on the line coaching to for each participant.
-Participants may bring their own rifle or borrow a rifle from CMP (please send request to bdonoho@thecmp.org).
+The U.S. Army Marksmanship Unit members conduct the Smallbore Small Arms Firing School at Camp Perry’s Petrarca Range.
+Participants may bring their own rifle or borrow a Walther KK300 rifle from CMP (please send request to bdonoho@thecmp.org).
 Each participant will be expected to bring their own equipment, to include spotting scopes, shooting coats, slings, prone mats, etc.

 A CMP Rimfire Clinic with live fire